bonnom/Micro-manager-Arduino/README.md

   - Low Price boards available
   - KEEP IN MIND: NOT 5V TOLERANT!!

-* ItsyBitsy M4
-  - Baudrate: 500,000
-  - The ADC does not work at the moment because of DAC implementation
-  - Channel 8 has become channel 7
-  - KEEP IN MIND: NOT 5V TOLERANT!!

 ### Teensy 3.x Boards
 #### All 3.x boards